crtcards1/demo_class/Lab Guide.md

 **google-authenticator.burleson-appliance.net**

 ---
-### **Step 4- Prepare for Triage**
+### **Step 4 - Prepare for Triage**

-Passing along the what we found, the SOC lead confirms those DNS queries were identified in the threat intelligence report.
+Based on our findings, the SOC lead confirms those DNS queries were identified in the threat intelligence report.
 The report also indicated that the C2 servers associated with those domains were ones previously identified in our top talkers section:
 - `5.252.153.241`
-- `45.125.66.32
+- `45.125.66.32`
 - `45.125.66.252`

 These are the hosts we want Snort to monitor.
 Snort rules are usually stored in `/etc/snort/rules/` or `/etc/snort/rules/local.rules`.
 Let's navigate to the directory to update our rule file.